dint-dev/cryptography/cryptography/README.md

     * A Dart package for hardware-based or cloud-based key management solutions.
   * _Add your project here?_

-# Want to contribute?
+## Contributing?
-  * Any help is appreciated!
-We recommend that you start by creating an issue in the [issue tracker](https://github.com/dint-dev/cryptography/issues).
+  * We recommend that you start by creating an issue in the [issue tracker](https://github.com/dint-dev/cryptography/issues).
-  * Show love by starring the package [in Github](https://github.com/dint-dev/cryptography). ;)

 ## Some things to know
   * SHA1 and SHA2 implementations use [package:crypto](https://pub.dev/packages/crypto), which is